mattermost/docs/source/install/desktop.rst

 Mattermost desktop applications are available for Windows, Mac and Linux operating systems.
 They support all the features of the web experience, plus:

- - Connect to multiple Mattermost servers from a single interface, and switch with shortcut keys.
+ - Connect to multiple Mattermost servers from a single interface, and switch with shortcut keys
  - Auto-start Mattermost when a user logs into their machine
  - (Windows) Add Mattermost to Start menu, taskbar and system tray
  - (Mac) Add Mattermost to the applications Dock
  - (Linux) ``Desktop Entry`` for the application to more easily `integrate into a desktop environment <https://wiki.archlinux.org/index.php/Desktop_entries>`_
+ - Support for protocol deep linking where the desktop app opens via mattermost:// link if app is already installed

 Below is a list of additional resources: